-It is the responsibility of the recipient and/or the supervisor to inform Heart & Stroke if the recipient receives any other stipend award(s) (i.e., NOT travel or poster awards) within 30 days of receiving another stipend award.
-Disclosure of alternate stipend awards must include the formal offer of the award(s), along with the terms and conditions.
-Recipients may NOT hold another stipend award(s) valued at \$30,000 per year for three (3) years or higher.
-Top-up funding is available under this program in order for the recipient to reach the same funding level should they receive another award for less than \$30,000 per year for three (3) years.
+- a.
+It is the responsibility of the recipient and/or the supervisor to inform Heart & Stroke if the recipient receives any other external peer-reviewed stipend award(s) (i.e., NOT travel or poster awards) within 30 days of receiving another stipend award.
+Disclosure of alternate stipend awards must include the formal offer of the award(s), along with the terms and conditions. - b.
+Recipients may NOT hold another external peer-reviewed stipend award(s) valued at \$27,000 per year for two (2) years or higher. - c.
+An external peer-reviewed stipend award that presents an overlap refers to a financial stipend or award, reviewed and awarded by an external funding agency or entity, where the objectives, funding period, or scope of the award overlaps with this personnel award and the project it's funding.
+This overlap may include duplications in the proposed research, financial salary support, or time commitment, potentially resulting in duplicated obligations between the awards. - d.
+Top-up funding is available under this program in order for the recipient to reach the same funding level should they receive another external peer-reviewed award for less than \$27,000 per year for two (2) years.